Goldsithney

-The centre of Goldsithney is a conservation area and has two pubs (the Trevelyan Arms and the Crown Inn), a shop and a post office.
+The centre of Goldsithney is a conservation area and has two pubs (the Trevelyan Arms and the Crown Inn), a shop (The Stores Goldsithney).
 The village holds a Charter fair in August each year.

 Fair folklore

 According to Popular Romances of the West of England by Robert Hunt:

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held in Goldsithney for a least the last 200 years.
+Tournaments were held at Henfor Farm, the Old Fair Field and Trevabyn Manor.